JGolafshan/automated-reporting/README.md

 - 💾 **Session Persistence**
   Uploaded files are cached per session — switch between pages without losing your data.

-- 🔍 **Interactive Filtering**
-  Filter uploaded datasets to focus on relevant information.

 - 📥 **Export Reports**
   Download a **static HTML report** of the processed and filtered data — ready for sharing or archiving.